demiglace0505/angular-course/readme.md

 ##### Setting up the components

-New components can be created by the command ng generate component, or by its shorthand
+New components can be created by the command `ng generate component`, or by its shorthand

 ```
 ng g c directory/componentName